MichaelReel/RPi_Family_App/README.md

 pipx ensurepath
 ```

-Open an new terminal to ensure that ~/.local/bin is on the path.
+Open an new terminal (or `source ~/.bashrc`) to ensure that ~/.local/bin is on the path.
 Then install uv:

 ```
 pipx install uv
 ```

-Install the dependencies:
+Create a virtual env, activate it and install the rest of the dependencies:

 ```
-uv pip install --system -r pyproject.toml
+python3 -m venv .venv --system-site-packages source .venv/bin/activate uv pip install -r pyproject.toml
 ```

 Cross your fingers and try to run the script: